-The Seattle Children’s Museum provides space for filming many of our learning segments.
+Seattle Children’s Museum provides space for filming our art segments.
 As a part of our partnership, the museum also offers free/discounted entry to the children and families who participate.

 North by Northwest is a multifaceted digital studio and premier production company that films the Look, Listen and Learn television series.